HarmoGlace/teamy/README.md

 If you are here it means that you want to help me, thank you !

 To contribute, create a fork of your [this project](https://github.com/HarmoGlace/teamy), edit the things that you want and create a Pull Request.

+## Feedback

+### Report an issue

-If you want to suggest something or report a bug, create an issue
+If you want to report an issue, open an issue [here](https://github.com/HarmoGlace/teamy/issues/new/choose) using the bug report template\
+Please check that you have the [required node version](#installation) at least and that you have the latest version of teamy

+### Suggest something

+If you want to suggest something you are welcome !
+Open an issue [here](https://github.com/HarmoGlace/teamy/issues/new/choose) using the suggestion template.

 ## Support
 You can contact me here :\